muhammadhassan1214/vdab.be/Readme.md

 4. Script will ask you for the Query, enter the query you want to search for.

-5. Accept the cookies manually in the browser.
+5. Accept the cookies manually in the browser if they appear.

 6. The script will then scrape the job listings from the VDAB website and save them to a CSV file named `vdab_jobs.csv`.